Fitting Sparse Markov Models to Categorical Time Series Using Convex Clustering

 Next we define the probabilities associated with the SMM \eqref{smm}.
-For $j=1,\ldots,p$ and $a\in \Si$, let \beas \boldsymbol\pi_{j,a} = P\big(X_{t+1}=a\big|\Tilde{X}_t^{(m)}=\si_j\big); \eeas and $\boldsymbol\pi_{j}$ be the corresponding transition probability vector.
-Note that by the SMM property, for any $a\in \Si$, the transition probability $\boldsymbol\pi_{j,a}$ is a constant over all $j$ such that $\si_j\in \C_i$.
-However, we do not know the sets $\C_i$ and one of the challenges of fitting an SMM to a dataset is to be able to idenitify the sets $\C_1,\ldots,\C_{k_0}$.
-To that end, define nonparametric estimators of $\boldsymbol\pi_{j,a}$ using their empirical versions:
+For $j=1,\ldots,p$ and $a\in \Si$, let \beas \pi_{j,a} = P\big(X_{t+1}=a\big|\Tilde{X}_t^{(m)}=\si_j\big); \eeas and $\boldsymbol\pi_{j} = (\pi_{j,a})_{a=1,\ldots,d}$ let be the corresponding transition probability vector.
+Note that by the SMM property, for any $a\in \Si$, the transition probability $\pi_{j,a}$ is a constant over all $j$ such that $\si_j\in \C_i$.
+However, we do not know the sets $\C_i$ and determining them is one of the challenges of fitting an SMM to a data set.
+To that end, define non-parametric estimators of $\pi_{j,a}$ using their empirical versions: